 By default, the local system cache on the client machine will be used to speed up read access to XtreemFS.
 In particular, using the cache as a local buffer is necessary to support the mmap system call, which - amongst others - is required to execute applications on Linux.
-On the other hand, using buffered I/O may adversely affect throughput when writing large files, as FUSE \leq 2.7 splits up large writes into multiple individual 4k (page size) writes.
-In addition, it limits the consistency model of client caches to "close-to-open", which is similar to the model provided by NFS.
+Additionally, it enables the read-ahead functionality of Fuse and does speed up sequential reads, especially in presence of high latencies.
+If the local system cache is not disabled, the consistency model of client caches is limited to "close-to-open", which is similar to the model provided by NFS.
 Buffered I/O can be switched off by adding the -o direct_io parameter.
 The parameter effects that all read and write operations are directed to their OSDs instead of being served from local caches.
+Enabling -o direct_io might be also necessary if you rely on interruption support of read requests in Linux.
+Please see issue 229 for more details.